SAP-samples/teched2025-XP264/README.md

 - Last but not least, you will be able to *play* with a pre-deployed SAP Build multitenant application deployed to one of the kyma clusters.

-- FYI: Additional comamnd line tools (that are pre-installed on your SAP TECHED 2025 Client laptops), namely:
+- :notebook: FYI: Additional comamnd line tools (that are pre-installed on your SAP TECHED 2025 Client laptops), namely:

   - kubectl plugin list
     ```